LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_07_challenge_deploy_a_self_hosted_runner/README.md

     1. A script that will read a Parameter Store location and then read a data file.
     1. A pipeline configuration that schedules a step to run on a self-hosted runner and then runs the script.
-    1. A repository variable that contains the region where the runner was deployed.
+    1. A repository variable named `AWS_REGION` that contains the region where the runner was deployed.

 1. Confirm that the runner you deployed and the repository configuration validate the proof of concept.